 The Windsor Chamber of Commerce Tourism Committee recently assembled a partnership between the Windsor Chamber, First Town Downtown and the Windsor Historical Society to create a walking tour mobile site with historic sites and points of interest.
-The site currently shows points in Windsor center, but will soon be expanded to include the other parts of town and other places like restaurants, shops, and others interesting local businesses and attractions.
+The site shows points throughout Windsor and includes restaurants, shops, and other interesting local businesses and attractions.

 Click Here --->>> www.TourWindsorCT.org <<<--- Click Here